ISSUIUC/MIDAS-Launch/README.md

 ## Installation

 1. Install Rust v1.77.1 or above.
-   * If you don't have Rust installed, follow the directions here.
+   * If you don't have Rust installed, follow the directions [here](https://www.rust-lang.org/tools/install).
    * If you already have Rust installed, make sure you're on at least 1.77.1 by running `rustup upgrade`.
 2. Install the MIDAS Data Viewer locally using `cargo install --git https://github.com/redindelible/MIDAS-Launch`.
 This builds a local copy of the resulting executable.
-3. Run the Data Viewer executable using the midas-launch command.
+3. Run the Data Viewer executable by typing `midas-launch` into your command line.

 ## Usage
 The workflow for using this software can be divided into 4 steps: